Aiken church offering forgiveness but seeking answers following sign vandalism

 An Aiken church is seeking answers after learning its sign was vandalized with permanent maker.

-On Monday at 5:44 p.m., the Aiken Department of Public Safety responded to the Town Creek Baptist Church, located at 250 Town Creek Road, in reference to vandalism, according to an incident report.
+On Monday at 5:44 p.m., the Aiken Department of Public Safety responded to Town Creek Baptist Church, at 250 Town Creek Road, in reference to vandalism, according to an incident report.

-The church's senior pastor Rev. Clint Smith said members were on the way to help a fellow member move furniture when one of the church's youth members noticed the vandalism.
+The Rev. Clint Smith, the church's senior pastor, said members were on the way to help a fellow member move furniture when one of the church's youth members noticed the vandalism.

 Police observed "BLM," "ACAB," "Wear a mask" and "LGBT Rights" written on the sign in marker.